beerpwn/ctf/2019/INS'Hack_ctf/gimme_your_shell/README.md

 Since for now i just want to leak some libc address i'm just interesting on controlling rdi register with some got address and then call puts@GOT.
 The second gadget make a 'mov edi, r13d' then we need to place leak-addr@GOT into r13 with the first gadget so when we land on the second gadget the contents of r13 will be placed into rdi.
 I also need to make a call on puts() with the second gadget, then i need to set rbx=0 and r12=puts@GOT, and i can do that with the first gadget.
-One more little thing we need to make all work, look closely at the second gadgets
+We just need one more little thing to make all work, look closely at the second gadgets

 ![alt text](images/second_gdt.png)